jhmscott/GPS-NTP-Server/README.md

 ## Running as a service
 I personally use pm2 in order to run the program as a service (https://pm2.keymetrics.io/) It is incredibly convenient, and even provides logging.
 However, it is not required and you can set it up any way you would like.

+## Upcoming Features
+- Support for leap second indicator
+- Display current time and number of active satalites on external LCD
+- Support for operation in NTP broadcast mode
+- Ability to set system time from the GPS
+- Web Management Interface
+- Support for quartz RTC for accurate time keeping when GPS fails

 ## v1.0

 - Support for $GPZDA and $GPRMC NMEA messages